Pupil Services and Special Education

 Under the McKinney-Vento Act, educational agencies must ensure that each homeless child and youth has equal access to the same free, appropriate public education, including a public preschool education, as other children and youths.
 Homeless children and youths must have access to the educational and related services that they need to enable them to meet the same challenging State academic standards to which all students are held.
 In addition, homeless students may not be separated from the mainstream school environment.
 Local Educational Agencies are required to review and undertake steps to revise laws, regulations, practices, or policies that may act as barriers to the identification, enrollment, attendance, or success in school of homeless children and youths.

-The law indicates that the LEA liaison shall ensure that all homeless children, youth and families are identified through coordinated activities with other entities.
+The law indicates that the LEA liaison shall ensure that all homeless children, youth, and families are identified through coordinated activities with other entities.

 DEFINITIONS